 [In case you were wondering, "Some Rich People ARE Good"]

-This oppression creates the chronic stress that causes sickness and shorter life as discussed here and here and here and here (it is chronic stress, as caused by one's job or poverty, that impairs immune response) and here and here and at time point 43:17 in this video.
+Today's oppression creates the chronic stress that causes sickness and shorter life as discussed here and here and here and here (it is chronic stress, as caused by one's job or poverty, that impairs immune response) and here and here and at time point 43:17 in this video.
 This oppression also causes additional serious illness and shorter life as discussed in detail here.
 Furthermore, Big Farm$ increase the risk of dangerous pandemics because it is more profitable to do so, as you can read about here.

 If lower class people were treated with the full dignity and respect that upper class people take for granted as their due, then before long the upper class would be in serious trouble.
 Lower class people would begin to question--even more than they do already, which is a lot!--why society is so unequal with a privileged few lording it over everybody else.